campoy/embedmd/README.md

 of the file will be used for the snippet syntax highlighting.

-Note that while this works Go files, since the file extension `.go` matches the name of the language `go`, this will fail with other fileslike `.md` whose language name is `markdown`.
+Note that while this works Go files, since the file extension `.go` matches the name of the language `go`, this will fail with other files like `.md` whose language name is `markdown`.

 ```markdown